guardianproject/info/2024-04-03-First Time Using Calyx Review.md

+---
-#First Time Using Calyx Review
+title: First Time Using CalyxOS Review
+author: H. Still
+tags:
+  - Android
+  - CalyxOS
+  - F-Droid
+  - microG
+  - Mobifree
+  - usability
+---

 “But how are you planning on using the phone?” he asked me.
 I paused, a bit confused.
 “As a replacement for my iPhone.
 I want to do everything with this phone that I can do with my iPhone, and use it as I normally would.”
 He took a beat to respond, “Wow, alright.
 Well let's give it a shot.”

-I would describe myself as tech-curious, but the reality is I am not your typical Calyx user.
-In fact, I didn´t know Calyx existed until recently.
+I would describe myself as tech-curious, but the reality is I am not your typical CalyxOS user.
+In fact, I didn´t know CalyxOS existed until recently.
 I am not a software developer, I can´t write code and until recently, I never worked in tech.
 But none-the-less I found myself needing a replacement for my iPhone and asked HC if they could help me out.

-And in no time my refurbished Google Pixel a4 phone had arrived, loaded and ready to go with CalyxOS.
+And in no time my refurbished Google Pixel 4a phone had arrived, loaded and ready to go with CalyxOS.
 So here is my very unprofessional review of how it went.

 I walked into the Calyx setup process with no expectations.
 Well, actually I take that back.
 I expected it to be similar to my 20-something years of iOS experience that I was used to.
 I expected there to be some sort of introduction and for some sort of apps to be pre-loaded into the phone.
 I of course knew that the apps and home screen from my old iPhone wouldn´t magically appear on my Google Pixel, and that I would need to manually download them if I wanted to keep using them on my new device.
 So I was prepared for that, but otherwise, I walked in blind.